-First up is the internationally renowned and veteran Algerian crooner, Khaled, known for hits like “Aicha” and “Didi.”
-In late 2012, Khaled released a new album with a new single, “Hiya Hiya,” which features American rapper, Pit Bull.
+First up is the internationally renowned and veteran Algerian crooner Khaled, known for hits like “Aicha” and “Didi.”
+In late 2012, Khaled released a new album with a new single, “Hiya Hiya,” which features American rapper Pit Bull.

 “Tombée pour elle” (English: Fell for her), is an R&B song by Booba, a Half Senegalese and half French artist who has been rapping since the mid-1990s.

 Yes, Britney Spears & Will.i.am’s “Scream and Shout.”
-Despite her troubles, Moroccan music fans have not given up on Britney Spears.
-Teaming up with Will.
+Moroccan music fans have not given up on Britney Spears despite her troubles.
+She is teaming up with Will.
 I.Am (from the Black Eyed Peas), this Gangnam Style-like hit is ruling Morocco’s airwaves and club scene.